Nice3point/RevitExtensions/Readme.md

 ### <a id="ElementExtensions">Element Extensions</a>

-The **GetParameter()** methods allow you to get a parameter from an element, regardless of whether the parameter is an instance or a type.
+The **GetParameter()** method allow you to get a parameter from an element, regardless of whether the parameter is an instance or a type.

 ```c#
 element.GetParameter(BuiltInParameter.ALL_MODEL_URL)